 Can I take vitamin E and a blood thinner at different times of day to make it safer?

-Usually no. This interaction is mainly about the combined effect on clotting and platelets, not about absorption in the stomach, so spacing them out does not reliably remove the risk.
+Usually no. This interaction is about the combined effect on clotting and platelets, not about absorption in the stomach, so spacing the doses out does not reliably remove the risk.

 What should I do if I accidentally took vitamin E with my blood thinner?

-If it happened once, do not panic, but watch for unusual bruising or bleeding.
-Contact your doctor or pharmacist for advice, especially if you take warfarin, took a high dose of vitamin E, or have any bleeding symptoms.
+If it happened once, don’t panic, but watch for unusual bruising or bleeding.
+Contact your doctor or pharmacist for advice, especially if you take warfarin, took a large amount of vitamin E, or have any bleeding symptoms.

 Are there safer alternatives to high-dose vitamin E supplements?